demisto/content/Packs/Core/Integrations/CortexCoreIR/README.md

 ### core-list-roles

 ***
-Retrieve information about one or more roles created in your environment.
+Retrieve information about one or more roles created in the environment.
+Required license: Cortex XDR Pro per Endpoint, Cortex XDR Pro, or Cortex XDR Pro per TB.

 #### Base Command